ng-Classic/ng-classic/aio/content/guide/dynamic-component-loader.md

 The `<ng-template>` element is where you apply the directive you just made.
 To apply the `AdDirective`, recall the selector from `ad.directive.ts`, `[adHost]`.
 Apply that to `<ng-template>` without the square brackets.
-Now Angular knows where to dynamically load components.
+Now Angular Classicknows where to dynamically load components.

 <code-example header="src/app/ad-banner.component.ts (template)" path="dynamic-component-loader/src/app/ad-banner.component.ts" region="ad-host"></code-example>